Free U.S. shipping on orders $45+ · Subscribe & save

 6. The Cognitive Data Is Real

 Most pouch brands make vague claims about "energy" and "focus."
 Roon actually measured it.
 According to Roon's science page, internal testing showed an 11.5% improvement in reaction time and complete elimination of attention lapses.
-Their NeuroShift study used a within-subjects crossover design testing six nootropic formulations, measuring cognitive performance via a psychomotor vigilance task and other standardized metrics.
+Their Roon study used a within-subjects crossover design testing six nootropic formulations, measuring cognitive performance via a psychomotor vigilance task and other standardized metrics.

 A double-blind, randomized, placebo-controlled trial published in PMC on tactical personnel found that a caffeine, methylliberine, and theacrine combination produced similar vigilance benefits to caffeine alone, but with more favorable hemodynamic responses and data suggesting reduced jitteriness and habituation effects.